-WordPress powers over 40% of all websites on the internet.
+WordPress powers over 43% of all websites on the internet.
 With so many sites utilizing the content management system, malware is common.
+It’s natural to feel concerned upon receiving warnings from trusted sources or witnessing unusual behavior on your WordPress site, including alerts from tools like Google Search Console and other reputable monitoring services.

 Though regular maintenance can prevent malicious software from infiltrating your website, there may come a time when you find yourself the victim of an attack.
 But before you purchase a WordPress malware removal service, you may try searching for “how to remove malware from my WordPress site.”